 Avocado Eggs Benedict

-- Bring a pot of water to just below a simmer (190 F).
-Pour in the white vinegar.
-Create a gentle vortex in the water then gently drop in the egg.
-Maintain the water temperature to prevent overcooking.
-Simmer for four and a half minutes.
+- Bring a pot of water to just below a simmer (190°F).
+Add the white vinegar to the water.
+Stir gently to create a vortex and then carefully drop in the egg.
+Make sure to maintain the water temperature at 190°F to prevent overcooking the egg.
+Let it simmer for four and a half minutes.

-- Pit the avocado and remove the insides.
-In a large bowl, mash together the avocado, lemon juice, red pepper flakes, and a pinch of salt and pepper until it is spreadable.
+- While the egg is poaching, pit the avocado and scoop out the flesh.
+In a large bowl, combine the avocado, lemon juice, red pepper flakes, and a pinch each of salt and pepper.
+Mash until you achieve a spreadable consistency.

-- Remove the poached egg from the water using a slotted spoon and rest on a paper towel to remove excess water.
+- Use a slotted spoon to lift the poached egg out of the water, and let it rest on a paper towel to absorb any excess moisture.

 - Split the English muffins using a fork, and toast them until they're golden brown.
 Generously spread the avocado mixture onto the toasted muffin halves.